 Homemade bacon is a thing and it couldn’t be easier, I promise.
 This sugar-free version is also Whole30 approved.

 The biggest thing I have learned from doing Whole30?
 There is sugar in EVERYTHING.
 A few examples include chicken broth, almost every sauce you can think of, and bacon.
 While we were able to find some preservative-free and sugar-free bacon, at $8 for 1/2 pound it wasn’t exactly cheap.
-So when I found some uncured bacon in the meat section for dirt cheap I jumped on it.
+So when I found some uncured pork belly in the meat section for dirt cheap I jumped on it.

 Unfortunately every recipe I found for making your own bacon used a solid piece of meat and mine was already sliced.
 But I just stacked the slices back up as if there were one solid mass again and continued as normal.
 And it totally worked!
 Now that I know it not only works, but it also stinking delicious, I’m going to make a larger batch next time and freeze it.